tbimbato/PyTex_CV/README.md

 # PyTex_CV
 # CV Generator in Python encapsulated in a C Program

 This project aims to create a command-line tool that generates a Curriculum Vitae (CV) in LaTex format from the given information and then converts it to a PDF using PDFLaTeX.
-The project was started on August 21, 2023, by Tommi Bimbao.
+The project was started on August 21, 2023, by tbimbato.

 ## Introduction